abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/mlfow-axion/setup_tracking.md

 ## Deploy MLflow on GCP SUSE Arm64

-This section guides you through setting up MLflow on a GCP Arm64 (Axion) virtual machine using SUSE Linux and Python 3.11.
+In this section, you will learn how to set up MLflow on a GCP Arm64 (Axion) virtual machine using SUSE Linux and Python 3.11.

+By the end of this section, you will be able to:

+- Install MLflow and required dependencies
-You will install dependencies, configure the MLflow tracking server, and run experiments.
+- Start the MLflow tracking server
+- Run machine learning experiments
+- View results in the MLflow UI

-## Terminal usage
+## Terminal usage (Important)

-This guide uses **two terminals only**:
+To keep things simple, we will use only **two terminals**:

-- **Terminal A** → Setup, training, and scripts
+- **Terminal A** → For setup, training, and running commands
-- **Terminal B** → Runs MLflow server (keep it running)
+- **Terminal B** → For running the MLflow server (keep this running)

+Think of it like:

+- Terminal A = “work terminal”
+- Terminal B = “server terminal”

 ## Connect to the VM